A Word from Bob

 “There remain, however, in man since the fall, the glimmerings of natural light, whereby he retains some knowledge of God, of natural things, and of the differences between good and evil, and discovers some regard for virtue, good order in society, and for maintaining an orderly external deportment.”

-According to Calvin, despite the Fall, unbelievers can come to a knowledge of earthly things, and he provides numerous examples.
-Regarding knowledge of the sciences, he wrote:
+According to Calvin, despite the Fall, unbelievers can come to a knowledge in many fields, and he provides numerous examples.
+Regarding knowledge of the sciences, Calvin wrote:

 “Those men whom Scripture (1 Corinthians 2:14) calls ‘natural men’ were, indeed, sharp and penetrating in their investigation of inferior things” (Calvin, Institutes of the Christian Religion, II.ii.15).